Prince Philip Professor of Technology

 Telephone: +44 1223 7 48312

 Prof. Malliaras’ group is interested in bioelectronics.
-Research themes include the design and validation of implantable devices to interface with the brain, with the aim of understanding and treating neurological disorders.
+Research themes include the design and validation of implantable and cutaneous devices to interface with the brain, with the aim of understanding and treating neurological disorders.
 They also include the realisation of electronic devices and circuits that mimic some of the computational features of the brain.
+Click here to access the website of the Bioelectronics Laboratory.

 - J. Rivnay, S. Inal, A. Salleo, R.M.
 Owens, M. Berggren, and G.G.
 Malliaras, "Organic electrochemical transistors", Nature Rev. Mater.
 3, 17086 (2018).